ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/indicators/retrieve.rst

       }
     }

-.. note:: Only Observations reported using API accounts that are configured to be included in Observations and False Positives will show up in the list of recent Observations.
-For more details on how to configure an API account in this way, refer to the Knowledge Base article `here <https://training.threatconnect.com/learn/article/reporting-false-positives-kb-article>`__.
+.. note:: Only observations reported using API accounts that are configured to be included in observations and false positive reports will show up in the list of recent observations.
+For more details on how to configure an API account in this way, see the "Including False Positives Reported by API Users" section of the `Reporting False Positives <https://training.threatconnect.com/learn/article/reporting-false-positives-kb-article>`_ knowledge base article.

 Retrieving Total Indicator Observations
 """""""""""""""""""""""""""""""""""""""

-To retrieve the total count of Observations for an Indicator, use the following query:
+To retrieve the total count of observations for an Indicator, use the following query:

 .. code::

     GET /v2/indicators/{indicatorType}/{indicator}/observations

-For example, the query below will retrieve the Observations for the Host ``example.com``:
+For example, the query below will retrieve the observations for the Host ``example.com``:

 .. code::